 As I mentioned, the railway tracks cutting through the cemetery caused disruption during the 1860s.
 In fact, it was something of a national scandal with the maltreatment of 10,000 bodies and their tombs hitting the headlines.
 In light of this, architect Arthur Bloomfield was charged with managing the re-landscaping and in 1865 enlisted a young (and later famous writer) Thomas Hardy for the more gruesome task of exhuming and rearranging the graves.

-Now known as The Hardy Tree, it’s unclear why Hardy arranged the graves in this way (or even that he himself did it).
+Now known as The Hardy Tree, it’s unclear why Hardy would’ve arranged the graves in this way (or even whether he even did it himself).

 Personally, I think the haunting effect of the stacked stones around the tree is one of London’s best intriguing hidden spots!

 In January 2023 disaster struck the famous Hardy Tree.
 Over the past years the ash has been weakened by a fungal infection and strong winds have finally toppled this historic site.